mmohamedt5/SFG---Irrigation-Backend/README.md

 Omar

 Mentor: Amar Elgali , Ayman Elmubrak
-Main Function: Create a backend that can serve the website (front end) and integrate with the MCU
+Main Backend Function: Create a backend that can serve the website (front end) and integrate with the MCU

+Main Front end Function: Serve the client side of the web app